 It’s the teeny, tiny little dots that go where you DON’T want your paint to land.
 The mist from paint sprayers causes this phenomenon.
 Those tiny particles are light enough to float around in the air and land where you don’t want it to go!

 Latex and Oil are sworn enemies and don’t mingle well at parties, so we wanted to make sure they were kept separated.

 And you can really see the discoloration of the ceiling.

 When we painted the walls and ceiling, we could really see the shy spots from the first coat on the dentil moulding.

-As you can see, the notches did not get full coverage, so we were sure to angle the Preval from this point on.
+As you can see, the notches did not get full coverage, so we were sure to angle the Preval sprayer from this point on.

 First we sprayed from the left and followed up brushing the first coat of oil on the remaining trim.
 Allowed it to dry overnight, and then sprayed from the right and applied the 2nd coat with the brush.